theking2/docker-web-php-db-xdebug/README.md

 ### create develop network

-Adapt `.env` to set the network name and than create the network if not already done
+Adapt `.env` to set the project and network name and than create the network if not already done

 ```sh
 docker network create network-name-here